asdlei99/Frame-seperation-using-Libvlc-from-Camera-or-Video/README.md

                   Project title:

-                          Frame extraction from IP CAMERA(Using RTSP) or VIDEO
+                          Frame extraction from IP CAMERA(Using RTSP) or VIDEO using API of VLC player

                   Getting Started: